mrexclamationmark/GNU-Linux-Configuration/README.md

 **Troubleshooting:**

-If something goes wrong, you can use a linux distro to mount the partition and delete the file or change the problematic setting.
+If something goes wrong, you can use a live usb linux distro to mount the partition and delete the file or change the problematic setting.

 **Sources:**